johngodlee/geosci_linux_intro/geosci_linux_intro.md

 nano
 ```

-Shell scripts should always start with the following code:
+Shell scripts should always start with the following code, also known as a "shebang":

 ```
 #!/bin/bash
 ```

-This tells the operating system that we are using the `bash` language, which is the language we have been using this whole time!
+This tells the operating system that we are using the `bash` language, which is the language we have been using this whole time to interact with the Linux server!
 Google if you are interested in learning more about `bash`.

-On the next line we will automatically show the files in the current folder using `ls`.

-Then on the next line we will prompt the user for the name of a file from that list of files.

-On the next line we will prompt the user for a word that they want to search for

-And finally we will use include all these variables into a command that searches our nominated file for our nominated word and display it in `less`.

-Your script should look like this:
+Copy the following into nano to create a script that look like this:

 ```
 #!/bin/bash